santiagor06/santiagor06/README.md

 <img height="350" width="100%" src="./SantiagoRestrepo.png" />

 <h3 align="left">📄 Know about my:</h3>
-• I am a Full Stack Developer.
-Experience working in NodeJS, React, Redux, and SQL among other technologies in the industry.
+• I am a Full Stack Developer with experience working in NodeJS, React, Redux, and SQL among other technologies in the industry.
 • I started my professional career as a sound engineer and through it I discovered my interest in programming, using programming languages like JUCE/C++ and MATLAB for digital signal processing.
 • At the end of my undergraduate, I decided that I wanted to strengthen my skills as a programmer focusing on web development, that is how I entered the Henry bootcamp where I enhanced my theoretical and practical knowledge and got my title as Full Stack Web Developer.
 • I excel in continuous learning, and creative thinking, with strong interpersonal skills, and as a proactive being.